robbchar/corefx/Contributing.md

 ```
 Summarize what the change does on the first line in 80 characters or less.

 Provide more detail after the first line.
-Leave one blank line below the summary
+Leave one blank line below the
-and wrap all lines at 80 characters or less.
+summary and wrap all lines at 80 characters or less.

-If the change fixes an issue, leave another blank line after the final paragraph
+If the change fixes an issue, leave another blank line after the final
-and indicate which issue is fixed in the specific format below.
+paragraphand indicate which issue is fixed in the specific format below.

 Fix #42
 ```